How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 - Conducted research on the central counterparty and marginal requirements for non-centrally cleared derivatives in Germany to develop recommendations for the Russian financial markets law; in collaboration with a team of researchers produced a law reform proposal later implemented by the Russian Central Bank.

-I participated in five national olympiads, three of them in high school and two at the university.
-However, when talking about them in an essay I omitted most details.
-I also only mentioned the high olympiads because I wanted to show the origin of my beliefs about life and law and my reasons for becoming a lawyer.
-Simultaneously, since it happened 7 years prior to my LLM application, I had to keep it short to move the story forward.
+I participated in five national olympiads in law, three of them in high school and two at as a law student.
+However, when talking about them in my Harvard LL.M. personal statement Part b, I omitted most details.
+I only discussed mentioned the high school olympiads because they showed the origin of my beliefs about life and law and my reasons for becoming a lawyer in the first place.
+Simultaneously, since it happened 7 years prior to my LL.M. applications, I had to keep it short to move the story forward.

 This is how it looked in the final version: